abehou/haic_starter/README.md

 ## Instructions on Setting Up the Game Dev Environment

 ### Quick Setup (Recommended)
-After cloning the repo, you can run our automated setup script:
+After cloning the repo or the repo you created based on this template, you can run our automated setup script:
 ```bash
 git clone --recurse-submodules https://github.com/abehou/haic_starter.git
 cd haic_starter